Some of the biggest names in the industry to be on hand in the Cayman pavilion to greet the public and share their love of diving

-Chuck Nicklin – With an extensive background in underwater photography, Nicklin has had work published numerous catalogues, magazines, and movies, including ‘The Deep,’ ‘For Your Eyes Only,’ ‘The Abyss’ and ‘Never Say Never Again.’
-He’s also been instrumental in building the San Diego dive scene, and is a contributor to the international dive community.
+Chuck Nicklin – With an extensive background in underwater photography, Nicklin has had work published in numerous catalogues, magazines, and movies, including ‘The Deep,’ ‘For Your Eyes Only,’ ‘The Abyss’ and ‘Never Say Never Again.’
+He’s also been instrumental in building the San Diego dive scene and is a contributor to the international dive community.

 Alese and Morton Pechter – Underwater photographers Alese and her late husband Morton Pechter have documented the underwater world for a number of publications.
 They’ve been active in educating children about the marine environment and advocating for ocean conservation.
-The Pechters have been honored by the United Nations Environment Programme and recognized by the US Navy as Honorary Deep Sea Divers.
+The Pechters have been honoured by the United Nations Environment Programme and recognized by the US Navy as Honorary Deep Sea Divers.

 A set schedule of appearances by dive legends will be released at a later date.
 The Cayman pavilion will also include an ISDHF photo booth with life-size cutouts of early dive pioneers and a display of historic dive equipment.
-Because diving is intrinsic to Caymanian culture, the Cayman Islands’ Ministry of Tourism founded the International Scuba Diving Hall of Fame in 2000 to recognize individuals who have contributed to the industry making the sport better for all.
+Because diving is intrinsic to Caymanian culture, the Cayman Islands Ministry of Tourism founded the International Scuba Diving Hall of Fame in 2000 to recognize individuals who have contributed to the industry making the sport better for all.

 “The history of diving is crucial to the future of diving,” adds Neal Watson.
 “You learn from history and try not to repeat those mistakes.
 And diving is so young, it started in 1953 – from 50 years ago to where it is today – technology and evolution of training now make it possible for almost everyone to dive, and new divers love to hear the stories.”

 The DEMA promotion is an extension of “Legends and Lions” a festival showcasing Cayman’s diving scheduled October 4 -11.
 Teaming up with the Cayman Islands Department of Tourism to combine several dive promotions to take advantage of off-season rates, Red Sail Sports, Divetech, Ocean Frontiers and Sunset House are offering value-packed dive deals.
-Participants will have the chance to dive with 2014’s honorees, and mingle with them during the induction dinner that is capping off the week’s activities.
+Participants will have the chance to dive with 2014’s honorees and mingle with them during the induction dinner that is capping off the week’s activities.

 “I have always loved the opportunity to interact with other divers regardless of their level of experience and training,” said Dan Orr being recognized for his contributions to dive safety.
 “The scuba week is a fantastic way of getting together with others who also love diving and provides a great opportunity to share experiences and learn from one another.
 I can hardly wait!”